Proto-Indo-European society: Class structure

 It is generally agreed that Proto-Indo-European society was hierarchical, with some form of social ranking and various degrees of social status.
 It is unlikely, however, that they had a rigidly stratified structure, or castes such as are found in historical India.
 There was a general distinction between free persons and slaves, typically prisoners of war or debtors unable to repay a debt.
-The free part of society was composed of an elite class of priests, kings and warriors, along with the commoners, with each tribe following a chief (*wiḱpots) sponsoring feasts and ceremonies, and immortalized in praise poetry.
+The free part of society was composed of an elite class of priests, kings and warriors, along with the commoners, with each tribe following a chief (wiḱpots) sponsoring feasts and ceremonies, and immortalized in praise poetry.

-The presence of kurgan graves prominently decorated with dress, body ornaments and weaponry, along with well-attested roots for concepts such as "wealth" (*h₂ép-), "to be in need" (*h₁eg-) or "servant" (*h₂entbʰi-kʷolos, "one who moves about on both sides"; and *h₂upo-sth₂-i/o-, "one standing below"), indicate that a hierarchy of wealth and poverty was recognized.
+The presence of kurgan graves prominently decorated with dress, body ornaments and weaponry, along with well-attested roots for concepts such as "wealth" (*h₂ép-), "to be in need" (*h₁eg-) or "servant" (*h₂entbʰi-kʷolos lit. 'one who moves about on both sides'; and *h₂upo-sth₂-i/o-, lit. 'one standing below'), indicate that a hierarchy of wealth and poverty was recognized.
 Some graves, larger than the average and necessitating a considerable number of people to be built, likewise suggest a higher status given to some individuals.
 These prestigious funerals were not necessarily reserved to the wealthiest person.
 Smiths in particular were given sumptuous graves, possibly due to the association of smithery with magic during the early Bronze Age.
 In general, such graves were mostly occupied by males in the eastern Don-Volga steppes, while they were more egalitarian in the western Dnieper-Donets region.